western NY Dressage Association

 Open/Professional trophy in honor of Reseda and Aberfoyle | This award is given to any Professional member with the highest median score.
 A competitor is a Professional if they hold a valid USEF membership card with Professional status.
 Scores must be earned in Open classes only for the Open/Professional Award. |

-C. HORSE OF THE YEAR AWARDS
+C. HORSE OF THE YEAR AWARDS CRITERIA

-These awards recognize achievements of the horse, regardless of the rider in a given competition year.
-Awards are given at each level for Training through Fourth, one award for FEI levels and one Musical Freestyle Award.
-Qualifying Requirements: (see rules regarding Eligibility and Score Requirements).
-No horse may win Horse of the Year at the same level more than one consecutive year unless no other horse is qualified at that level.
-At FEI and Freestyle, a horse may win Horse of the Year more than one consectuive year if qualified at a higher level.
+- No horse may win Horse of the Year at the same level more than one consecutive year unless no other horse is qualified at that level.
+At FEI and Freestyle, a horse may win Horse of the Year more than one consecutive year if qualified at a higher level.
 All scores must be from recognized USEF/USDF Competitions.

 Level | Trophy | Original Trophy Donated by |